ldodds/sparql-doc/README.md

 ## TODO

+* Make better use of the command-line
+* Injection of environment variables/parameters via package.json
 * Support @endpoint as a global parameter
 * Supporting running queries from documentation
 * Configurable templates
-* Injection of environment variables/parameters
 * Handling of nested directories

 ## License